Actuarial-Control-Cycle-Part-A-2023-T1/Group-JKB/README.md

 In conclusion, the proposed social insurance scheme can help Storslysia mitigate their climate-related displacement risk while remaining under 10% GDP with a high level of confidence.
 After extensive analysis on the impact of the social insurance program over short and long-term timeframes and under different climate scenarios, the improved financial and social benefits associated with the scheme provide substantial evidence that the project should be employed given our assumptions.
 Although there are risk mitigation analysis and monitoring protocols incorporated within the program design of the scheme, it is quintessential to verify the plausibility of assumptions to ensure the validity and success of the scheme in achieving its objective to manage the financial risks associated with catastrophe-related displacement in Storslysia.
 The viability and strategy of financing the scheme must also be considered.

 ## References
->

 * Australian Bureau of Statistics, 4102.0 -  Australian Social Trends, Dec 2011, Commonwealth of Australia, last accessed 21st March 2023, < https://www.abs.gov.au/AUSSTATS/abs@.nsf/Lookup/4102.0Main+Features10Dec+2011>
-* C, S. (2017) Social Insurance: Meaning and Features | Poverty|Economics, last accessed 18th March 2023,  <https://www.economicsdiscussion.net/social-insurance/social-insurance-meaning-and-features-poverty-economics/29305>
+* C, S. (2017) Social Insurance: Meaning and Features, last accessed 18th March 2023,  <https://www.economicsdiscussion.net/social-insurance/social-insurance-meaning-and-features-poverty-economics/29305>
 * College of Vocational Studies, Meaning of Social Insurance Features of Social Insurance, Last accessed 21st March 2023, < https://www.cvs.edu.in/upload/Social%20insurance%20-%20feature%20and%20need.pdf>
 * Department of Regional NSW, Northern Rivers Reconstruction Corporation (2022) Northern Rivers’ voluntary home buy backs to start, last accessed 19th March 2023 <https://www.nsw.gov.au/media-releases/northern-rivers-voluntary-home-buy-backs-to-start>
 * Deryugina, T. (2022), Economic effects of natural disasters, IZA World of Labor, last accessed 22nd March 2023, <IZA World of Labor - Economic effects of natural disasters >